 The exam now also covers additional services that either didn't exist when SAA-C03 was released or weren't mature enough, including but not only:

-Learn about the fundamentals of those new services to be prepared for probably upcoming exam questions which do not got into the level of detail as with the core services.
+Learn about the fundamentals of those new services to be prepared for upcoming exam questions that do not go into the level of detail as with the core services.